dontworryjohn/aws-bootcamp-cruddur-2023/journal/week6.md

 ELB: If it is your new account, AWS offers a free tier for 12 months for this service. you receive a 750 hours per month shared between classic load balancer and application load balancer.
 15 Gb of data processing for classic load balancer and 15 LCU for application Load balancer

-AWS Certificate Manager: Public SSL/TLS certificates provisioned through AWS Certificate Manager are free
+AWS Certificate Manager: Public SSL/TLS certificates provisioned through AWS Certificate Manager are free.

 # Implementation